dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**Life isn't about waiting for the storm to pass, it's about learning how to dance in the rain.**
+**Life is short, and it is up to you to make it sweet.**

-Vivian Greene
+Sarah Louise Delany